edutap-eu/documentation/source/packages/edutap_wallet_google/tutorials.md

 ```

 Now the pass is ready for download.
-To create a linkt to download the pass, we need to provide the ID of the pass and the origin of the download.
+To create a link to download the pass, we need to provide the ID of the pass and the origin of the download.

 ```python
 print(